Social Policy & Management Consultants

-Sarah’s professional qualifications include:
+Rebecca’s professional qualifications include:

-Leigh is a highly experienced consultant with 30 years’ experience of working in culturally appropriate ways to achieve positive organisational change through capacity building, training and mentoring in NGOs and government agencies in Australia and the Pacific to deliver services to their respective communities.
+Leigh is a highly experienced consultant with over 20 years’ experience of working in culturally appropriate ways to achieve positive organisational change through capacity building, training and mentoring in NGOs and government agencies in Australia and the Pacific to deliver services to their respective communities.
 Her work as a consultant has included: reviews of organisational structure with recommendations for change and implementation support; development of client feedback mechanisms; strategic plan development based on staff, customer and committee input; and policy development and review to meet changing organisational needs.

 Leigh is experienced in assisting organisations to implement strategic plans through workforce management leadership and capacity building: Leigh worked with numerous NGOs – including many Aboriginal Services – to achieve success in taking their strategic plans to individual work plans with tasks and timelines and expectations for accountability to management.
 An integral aspect of this work was mentoring managers and Board members to lead and performance manage their staff.